Kain's Fishing Adventures

 Airfare, arrival night dinner, fishing license and King Salmon stamp, Sitka sales tax, gratuities (it is customary to tip your captain, deckhand and lodge service staff at the end of your stay), and anything not mentioned under inclusions.

 They do the work for you, and they do it right.
 They start by bleeding the fish when it's landed; next they clean and ice each fish on the boat.
 At the dock, they fillet the day's catch.
-They vacuum pack the fish using commercial packers and heavy bags for a long life and freshness.
+They vacuum pack the fish using commercial packers and heavy bags.
 They then flash freeze the fish to 30 degrees below zero and box everything to airline specifications.
 That way it can accompany you back home as checked baggage.